helenclx/leilukin-site/src/statements/accessibility.md

 * VoiceOver screen reader for iOS

 In addition, I test the accessibility of my website manually by navigating with keyboard alone.

-## Known Issues

-The tooltips for some site buttons displayed on this site cannot be dismissed with a keypress, which is required to meet [WCAG success criterion for 1.4.13: Content on Hover or Focus (Level AA)](https://www.w3.org/WAI/WCAG21/Understanding/content-on-hover-or-focus.html).

 ## Feedback